copier-org/copier/docs/updating.md

             args: [--assume-in-merge]
 ```

-If you use `--conflict rej` Then you need to reject all the generated `.rej` files:
+If you use `--conflict rej` then you need to review and remove all generated `.rej`
+files:

 ```yaml title=".pre-commit-config.yaml"
 repos: